Early ElectroMIX #30

 Val Stephen – Abstractum The Electrogenic Music of Val Stephen (1972 / Dual Planet)

 A lost collection of home studio tape manipulations and VCS3 synthesizer experiments from the unsung Australian composer Val Stephen.
-A practising medical anaesthetist turned electronic music innovator, Stephen’s study of tape music originates back as early as the 1950s.
+A practising medical anaesthetist turned electronic music innovator, Stephen began his forays into electronic and tape music in the late 1950s and early 1960s, building his own equipment (ring modulators, noise generators) and working mostly independently of academic studios.
 Throughout the following decades he created a remarkable personal archive of uncharted electronic compositions and experimental music sketches using a range of resourceful tools, pioneering techniques and a VCS3 from EMS.
 With only two of his compositions ever published (Folkways – Electronic Music.
-1967) this reissue from Dual Planet caused a sensation…
+1967) this reissue from Dual Planet caused a sensation offering a window into a lightly known but historically important figure in early electronic music—especially in Australia—whose work sits between amateur inventiveness and serious studio experimentation.

 Henri Pousseur – Seismogramme I-II (1956 / Sub Rosa)